-15. Child on Child Abuse (including Sexual Violence, Sexual Harassment and Harmful Sexual Behaviours)
+15. Child on Child Abuse (including Sexual Violence, Sexual Harassment & Harmful Sexual Behaviour)

-The DSL, those in governance and the Headteacher will take due regard to Part 5, KCSiE
+The DSL, Headteacher/Principal and those in governance will take due regard to Part 5, KCSiE

-In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
+In most instances, the conduct of pupils towards each other will be covered by our Behaviour Policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-School recognise that children are capable of abusing their peers.
+We recognise that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
 The forms of child-on-child abuse are outlined below.

-- domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - bullying (including cyberbullying, prejudice-based and discriminatory bullying). - child sexual exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - harmful sexual behaviour children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others - upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - serious youth violence any offence of most serious violence or weapon enabled crime, where the victim is aged 0-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
+- Domestic abuse an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality. - Bullying (including cyberbullying, prejudice-based and discriminatory bullying). - Child sexual exploitation children under the age of 18 may be sexually abused in the context of exploitative relationships, contexts and situations by peers who are also under 18. - Harmful sexual behaviour children and young people presenting with sexual behaviours that are outside of developmentally 'normative' parameters and harmful to themselves and others - Upskirting which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Serious youth violence 17 any offence of most serious violence or weapon enabled crime, where the victim is aged 0-19' i.e. murder, manslaughter, rape, wounding with intent and causing grievous bodily harm.
 'Youth violence' is defined in the same way, but also includes assault with injury offences.
-All staff will receive training so that they are aware of indicators which may signal that children are at risk from or involved with serious violence and crime. - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); and - consensual and non-consensual sharing of nude and semi-nude images and or videos (also known as sexting or youth produced sexual imagery).
+All staff will receive training so that they are aware of indicators which may signal that children are at risk from or involved with serious violence and crime. - Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); and